eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the RuntimeManager receives the `WorkloadOperation` to create a workload, then the RuntimeManager shall request the RuntimeFacade to create the workload.
+When the RuntimeManager receives a create `WorkloadOperation` with fulfilled inter-workload dependencies, then the RuntimeManager shall request the RuntimeFacade to create the workload.

 Tags:
 - RuntimeManager